-Volunteer fire relief associations receive and manage public and nonpublic money to provide retirement benefits for firefighters and emergency first responders.
+Volunteer fire relief associations receive and manage public and nonpublic money to provide retirement benefits for volunteer firefighters.
 These retirement benefits are firefighters' primary source of compensation.

 One of the main revenue sources for relief associations is municipal contributions.
 Municipal contributions may be required or can be made voluntarily by a local community, based on the relief association's financial situation.
-The Office of the State Auditor regularly receives questions from relief associations about municipal contributions and when they must be paid to a relief association.
+The Office of the State Auditor (OSA) regularly receives questions from relief association trustees about municipal contributions and when they must be paid to a relief association.
 The following article answers many of those frequently-asked questions.